Strategic Plan: The age of bioscience

-BBSRC’s Vision is to lead world-class 21st century bioscience, promoting innovation and realising benefits for society within and beyond the UK
+BBSRC's vision is to lead world-class 21st century bioscience, promoting innovation in the bioeconomy, and realising benefits for society within and beyond the UK.

-The 21st century will be the age of bioscience.
+The 21st century is the age of bioscience.
 A biological revolution is unfolding in the same way that advances in physics shaped the early 20th century and great leaps in electronics and computing have transformed our lives over the past 40 years.

 New tools and technologies, advances in computation and multidisciplinary approaches are changing the way in which bioscience is undertaken.
-Never before have researchers had such large data sets and been able to explore such a range, depth and complexity of questions about living systems and how they function.
+Never before have researchers generated and had access to such large data sets, and been able to explore such a range, depth and complexity of questions about living systems and how they function.

-- feeding 9 billion people sustainably by 2050
+- feeding nine billion people sustainably by 2050

-- developing renewable ‘low carbon’ sources of energy, transport fuels and chemicals to reduce dependence on dwindling oil reserves
+- developing renewable 'low carbon' sources of energy, transport fuels and chemicals to reduce dependence on fossil fuels

 - staying healthier for longer as lifespans increase and society ages

-Building on strength, this 5-year Plan continues to move UK bioscience forward to exploit new and exciting ways of working and thinking.
+Building on the UK's strength, this Strategic Plan continues to drive UK bioscience forward, exploiting new and exciting ways of working and thinking.
 We will ensure that UK bioscience stays world-class and delivers significant social and economic benefits.
 The rate of progress will depend on our future budget but support for cutting edge bioscience and skills will remain the overarching priority.

-…the first rough draft of the human genome, published in 2001, was a landmark achievement, which took the concerted effort of several international laboratories ten years to produce.
-Today draft human genome sequences are generated by single laboratories in a matter of days, and advances in technology will soon reduce this to a few hours…
+…the first rough draft of the human genome, published in 2001, was a landmark achievement, which took the concerted effort of several international laboratories more than 10 years to produce.
+Today, draft genome sequences of this scale are generated by single laboratories in a matter of hours…